 HEAP - the used heap and the maximum defined heap are displayed.
-Note here that the simulator will often display that more heap is used as needed in the real target due to the fact that some variables will be of different sizes when running on a PC compared to an embedded target.
+Note here that the simulator will often display that more heap is used as needed in the real target due to the fact that some variables will be of different sizes when running on a PC compared to an embedded target with 8 or 16 bit architecture.
 It allows the real use on the target to be monitored and the user can then optimise the amount of heap allocated to just support the worst case.